gost/workshops/2017_foss4g_boston/4_nodered.md

 If all goes well, new observations are created in GOST.
 Inspect http://localhost:8080/v1.0/Observations to check it.

+### Bonus exercise

-Bonus exercise: Change the model so that every time interval (like 10 seconds) new information is retrieved and send to GOST (polling method).
+Change the model so that every time interval (like 10 seconds) new information is retrieved and send to GOST (polling method).

 Continue to <a href = "5_mqtt.md">5) GOST and MQTT</a>